gardener/landscaper/docs/level_0/basic_concepts.md

 # Basic Concepts

-This document describes the basic concepts, artifacts and their relationships of Landscaper.
+This document describes the basic concepts, artifacts and their relationships within the Landscaper universe.

 ## DeployItem